Reporter Outreach Logo

 Step 5: Analyze your anchor text distribution.
 This is the single most important step.
 Export your anchor text report from Ahrefs and look at the ratios.

 If your exact-match keyword percentage is above 15-20%, you have an anchor distribution problem.
-That is the single biggest risk factor Semrush identified in penalized profiles — and the easiest one to spot in an audit.
+That is the single biggest risk factor identified in penalized profiles — and the easiest one to spot in an audit.
+These ranges are common practitioner heuristics that auditors use, not Google-published thresholds.

 Step 6: Look for scheme patterns.
 Reciprocal links with the same group of sites, clusters from the same IP range or hosting provider, links from sites that all use the same template.
 These are footprints of PBNs and link exchange networks.